-What’s in this Sous Vide Chicken Recipe?
+Sous Vide Chicken Breast Recipe

 The first time I had sous vide chicken was a real eye-opener!
 The chicken was so flavorful and perfectly juicy and I was so stoked when I was able to create this restaurant quality at home!
+I took the extra step of searing it to get some nice browning on the outside.
+This is the best chicken breast I’ve ever tasted!

 Email This Recipe